 How many people are gambling?

-46% of Brits have gambled in the last 4 weeks, which is up slightly on the year before where 45% of Brits had done so.
-More males than females are gambling, with 4 in 10 females gambling in the last 4 weeks (41%) compared to half of men (51%).
+47% of Brits have gambled in the last 4 weeks, which is up slightly from the year before when 46% of Brits had gambled in the space of 4 weeks.
+More males than females are gambling, with around half of men (51%) gambling in the last 4 weeks compared to just 4 in 10 females (41%).
+20% of all Brits say they gamble at least twice per week.

 |Year||Gambling participation in the UK||Males||Females|